Main Guard (Valletta): History

 The portico was designed in the Greek Revival style, hence neoclassic, and is among the first of this design in the country.
 The design of the portico is attributed either to the Maltese architect Giorgio Pullicino, or to Colonel George Whitmore of the Royal Engineers.
 The sculpted coat of arms was probably the work of Vincenzo Dimech.
 The portico, coat of arms and inscription are considered to be one of the most iconic symbols of British rule in Malta.

 The British continued to use the building to house the guards of the Governor of Malta, who resided in the Grandmaster's Palace.
 Life in the Main Guard was quite boring, and many soldiers painted or carved regimental badges or other things on the walls of the building.
 In 1851, the original coat of arms and inscription had deteriorated to such an extent that they had to be removed and replaced.
 The new coat of arms was a replica of the original arms of King George III, and not that of the then-reigning monarch Queen Victoria.

 In 1974, the building was converted into the Libyan Cultural Centre, and the British coat of arms and inscription were covered in a zinc and plywood box bearing an Arabic inscription.
-The Libyan Cultural Centre moved elsewhere after the change of government in 1987, and the coat of arms was once again uncovered.
+The Libyan Cultural Centre moved in Tower Road, Sliema after the change of government in 1987, and the coat of arms was once again uncovered.
 The Main Guard subsequently became an annex of the Office of the Attorney General until it was eventually transferred to Heritage Malta for restoration.

 In 2009, the inscription and coat of arms were restored once again as part of the regeneration of St. George's Square, but this resulted in a number of spelling errors within the inscription.
 In 2015, there were plans to transfer the Valletta Local Council into the Main Guard, but they were never implemented.
-The building is now under Heritage Malta's wing and is currently undergoing restoration.
-Once complete, it will serve as an interpretation center for all Heritage Malta sites in the capital city.
+The building is now under Heritage Malta's wing and restoration works were finished in March 2026.
+It is now serving as an interpretation center for all Heritage Malta sites in the capital city.